ivpetkov/ich-detection/README.txt

 Files
 parser_dcm.py
-  - Python script used to sort original dataset into directories final_ich_detection_model.ipynb:
+  - Python script used to sort original dataset into directories in sorted dataset final_ich_detection_model.ipynb
   - Google Colab notebook containing model code
   - Must have original dataset in Google Drive in order to access in notebook